ram-compbio/CANDO/README.md

 ## Background

-CANDO is a unique, computational, drug discovery, design, and repurposing platform.
+CANDO is a unique computational drug discovery, design, and repurposing platform.

 ## INSTALL